Everyday Health: Overview

-Everyday Health publishes health and medical articles on topics such as disease symptoms, mental health, nutrition, fitness, and skincare.
 The website also publishes content written by medical industry professionals.
 Everyday Health also has a library of video content on medical topics.
 All content on the website is also reviewed by active physicians and healthcare professionals.

 The publication has also released 23 mobile apps in categories such as health, pregnancy, beauty, fitness, and nutrition.
 It has released two fitness apps featuring Jillian Michaels and Denise Austin.

 Everyday Health also includes online tools such as a symptom checker, a meal planner, and information on drugs and supplements.
+Everyday Health includes online tools such as a symptom checker; calculators for hydration, weight loss, and protein consumption; and Tippi, a community-based resource where patients and healthcare professionals share tips and advice on a range of topics.